CharlieBaird/PoECraftingAssistant/README.md

 #### Can I move the folder?
 Yes!
 The tool is entirely stand-alone.
 However, the .jar and the "src" folder **must** remain in the same directory.
 Check above for steps in creating a shortcut to open the .jar.

+# Roadmap
+- Sandbox mode for testing filters on already crafted items
+- Add map support
+- Possibly mac/linux support
+- Bug: #% to all resistances is not supported

 # Bug reports
 If you find a bug, please create an issue thread.
 I will try to get back to you as soon as possible.